praw-dev/praw/docs/tutorials/reply_bot.rst

 some.

 The first thing we should do is put all of our import statements at the top of the file.
-It is common to list built-in packages before third party ones:
+It is common to list built-in packages before third-party ones:

 .. include:: ../examples/lmgtfy_bot.py
     :code: python
     :end-line: 3

-Next we extract a few constants that are used in our script:
+Next, we extract a few constants that are used in our script:

 .. include:: ../examples/lmgtfy_bot.py
     :code: python